nvim-treesitter/highlight.lua/README.md

 The main goal is to provide a solid example on how to use this library. \
 It can be used by those who need better syntax coloring in their neovim environment.

+### Development of this plugin will continue when the treesitter api becomes more stable

 ### Notice

 - Requires neovim v0.5